chail/gan-ensembling/README.md

 ```

 - Install dependencies:
 	- we provide a Conda `environment.yml` file listing the dependencies.
 You can create the Conda environment using:
 	```bash
 	conda env create -f environment.yml
 	```

 - Download resources:
 	- We provide a script for downloading associated resources.
-	- It will download precomputed latents (cat: 291M, car: 121M, celebahq: 1.8G, cifar10: 883M), a subset of trained models (592M), precomputed results (1.3G), and associated libraries.
+	- It will download precomputed latent codes (cat: 291M, car: 121M, celebahq: 1.8G, cifar10: 883M), a subset of trained models (592M), precomputed results (1.3G), and associated libraries.
 	- Fetch the resources by running

 	```bash
 	bash resources/download_resources.sh